 Scientists from the University of Bristol and the British Museum, in collaboration with Oxford Archaeology East and Canterbury Archaeological Trust, have, for the first time, identified the use of birch bark tar in medieval England — the use of which was previously thought to be limited to prehistory.

 Birch bark tar is a manufactured product with a history of production and use that reaches back to the Palaeolithic.
-It is very sticky, and is water resistant, and also has biocidal properties mean that it has a wide range of applications, for example, as a multipurpose adhesive, sealant, and in medicine.
+It is very sticky, and is water resistant, and also has biocidal properties meaning that it has a wide range of applications, for example, as a multipurpose adhesive, sealant, and in medicine.

 Archaeological evidence for birch bark tar covers a broad geographic range from the UK to the Baltic and from the Mediterranean to Scandinavia.